Wsm2110/Faster.Map/README.md

 ```
 ## How to use
 Faster.Map provides 3 unique hashmaps:
-1. FastMap<Tkey, TValue> is a hashmap  which is highly optimized to be used with numerical keys.
+1. FastMap<Tkey, TValue> is a hashmap  which has incredible performance, will only work with numerical keys
-2. Map<Tkey, TValue> is a hashmap which can be used as a replacement to IDicionary.
+2. DenseMap<Tkey, TValue> is a hashmap which can be used as a replacement to IDicionary.
 3. MultiMap<Tkey, Tvalue>  is a hashmap that contains of key-value pairs, while permitting multiple entries with the same key.
 All key-value pairs are stored in a linear fashion and won’t require additional Lists e.g Dictionary<int, List<string>>

  ## Examples
   ### Default Example
 ```C#